New Zealand British Rail Mark 2 carriage: Auckland suburban

 Three SD bodies were onsold by Mainline Steam for private use, minus bogies and generators, and are located at C&R Developments Ltd – a mining vehicle contractor and builder in Hannon Road, Hautapu, Cambridge in the North Island of New Zealand.

-After a campaign by Taumarunui locals and the Ruapehu District Council for the removal of the heavily graffitied carriages, KiwiRail scrapped 27 of the carriages in March 2024 as they were equipped with older, x28020plus coil spring suspension bogies that were "less suitable" for re-use, the 40+ year old bogies had come from former NZR FM guards vans.
+After a campaign by Taumarunui locals and the Ruapehu District Council for the removal of the heavily graffitied carriages, KiwiRail scrapped 27 of the carriages in March 2024 as they were equipped with older, x28020plus coil spring suspension bogies that were "less suitable" for re-use.
+The 40+ year old bogies had come from former NZR FM guards vans.
 Twenty-six carriages will remain on site: Eleven belong to KiwiRail, 15 to Glenbrook Vintage Railway, and two for Steam Incorporated and a single SA was purchased for the Taumarunui Rail Action Centre by one its members, preventing its scrapping and it is now on display.
 The eleven owned by KiwiRail were "more suitable" for spare parts or future conversion projects.
 KiwiRail intends also to remove these carriages from the site.
-In May 2025 the Ruapehu Distruct Council and Taumarunui Rail Action Centre have both reported that due to further vandalism, KiwiRail have removed the remaining carriages to the Hutt Workshops for future overhauls.
+In May 2025, the Ruapehu District Council and Taumarunui Rail Action Centre have both reported that due to further vandalism, KiwiRail have removed the remaining carriages to the Hutt Workshops for future overhauls.